opencontainers/wg-reference-types/docs/proposals/PROPOSAL_E.md

 - `<alg>`: the digest algorithm
 - `<ref>`: the referenced digest (limit of 64 characters)
 - `<hash>`: hash of this artifact (limit of 16 characters)
-- `<type>`: type of artifact for filtering
+- `<type>`: type of artifact for filtering (limit of 5 characters)
+- Querying for references requires the client to get the tag listing, and filter for matching `<alg>`, `<ref>`, and `<type>` entries.
-- Adding a short hash of the artifact allows multiple artifacts of the same type with little risk of collision or race conditions.
+- Adding a `<hash>` of the artifact allows multiple artifacts of the same type to exist with little risk of collision or race conditions.
 - Periodic garbage collection may be performed by clients pushing new references, deleting stale references that have been replaced with newer versions, and tags that no longer point to an accessible manifest.
+- Clients can verify the registry does not support the `references` API by querying the API and checking for a 404.

 ## Requirements